|Home > About regulation

 Ahead of Report stage of the Bill in the House of Lords, the government tabled several amendments to the Bill and also published a supplementary policy statement.
 The Bill was subsequently amended to include proposals for a new social work regulator.

 - The new regulator will be called Social Work England and will be accountable to both the Department for Education and the Department of Health.
 The body will be overseen by the Professional Standards Authority.

 - Social Work England will set standards for social workers and ensure public protection.

 - The proposed date for the new regulator to launch is “during September 2018”.
 The government acknowledges that this is ambitious and is likely to only begin with education and training standards before moving to professional standards and CPD.

 What happens next?

-MPs will next consider the Bill in a Public Bill Committee.
-The Public Bill Committee is scheduled to conclude by Tuesday 17 January 2017, but could finish earlier.
+MPs last considered the Bill in a Public Bill Committee.
+The Committee concluded on Tuesday 17 January 2017.

 Draft regulations to establish any new arrangements will need to be consulted upon and, together with a report on the consultation outcome, be approved by both Houses of Parliament.

 Our latest Council paper outlining the current situation can be found here